magagageorge/bots-habari/README.md

 # Getting Started with Bots Habari

-This project was bootstrapped with [Bots Habari](https://github.com/facebook/create-react-app).
+This project was bootstrapped with ReactJs

 ## Available Scripts

 In the project directory, you can run:
+### Development Mode
 ### `npm start`

 Runs the app in the development mode.\